Sexual Misconduct, Relationship Violence, and Stalking Policy

 Employees in a leadership or supervisory position, or who have significant responsibility for the welfare of Students or Employees, are required to report Prohibited Conduct to the Title IX Coordinator.
 In addition, some employees, because of their role on campus, also have additional reporting responsibilities under the Clery Act.
 These employees are called Campus Security Authorities (CSAs).
 CSAs have a duty to report Sexual Assault, Dating Violence, Domestic Violence, and Stalking and other Clery Act-defined crimes.
 This reporting helps to provide the community with an accurate picture of the extent and nature of campus crime in order to ensure greater community safety and enable campus community members to make important decisions about their own safety.
 CSAs include NYU Department of Campus Safety, Student Affairs Deans and Administrators, Student Conduct Staff, Residence Life Staff, including Residence Hall Directors, Assistant Directors and Resident Assistants, Advisors to Student Organizations, Faculty Members and Staff accompanying students on NYU-Sponsored travel, Athletics Coaches and Staff and any other official with significant responsibility for student and campus activities.
 For more information, see Campus Security Authority Reporting.

 Responsible Employees and CSAs may not promise Confidentiality or withhold information about Prohibited Conduct from the Title IX Coordinator.
 Responsible Employees and CSAs who are aware of or informed of a report of Prohibited Conduct are required to immediately share the report with the Title IX Coordinator, and for CSAs, the Department of Campus Safety.
 This duty applies no matter how the information is learned, whether from direct report from a Complainant, from social media, or from a concerned third party.

 Questions regarding reporting responsibilities should be directed to the Title IX Coordinator at 212-998-2352.

 NYU strongly encourages any individual who becomes aware of an incident of Prohibited Conduct to report the incident to local law enforcement, if applicable, and to NYU by contacting one of the following NYU Reporting Options:

-Title IX Coordinator and Assistant Vice President, Office of Equal Opportunity
+Executive Director and Title IX Coordinator, Office of Equal Opportunity